xtuml/bridgepoint/doc-bridgepoint/notes/10161_deadlock/10161_deadlock.int.md

   Note that this is a spot called out in the deadlock stack dump.

 6.3.1.2.4. bp.ui.text/ModelPropertyStorageModel.java::setPropertyValue()
-  This changes the Bridgpoint attribute in the in-memory model.
+  This changes the Bridgepoint attribute in the in-memory model.
 In this case,it is an Action_Semantics_Internal attribute since it is a MASL action body being edited.

 6.3.1.2.5 TransactionManager.java::endTransaction()
   Gathers information about the currently running transaction.